 Gen I Capture Mechanics

-Special thanks to a_magical_me, who started analyzing the algorithm, let me use his notes and then provided me with an assembly dump to pick up where he left off.
-The hacking genius is mostly his.
+Special thanks to a_magical_me, who started analyzing the algorithm, let me use their notes and then provided me with an assembly dump to pick up where they left off.
+The hacking genius is mostly theirs.

 How much, indeed?
 As it turns out, barely any.
 The R/B/Y capture algorithm is drastically different from that of the later games; in particular, it really is an algorithm rather than mostly a straightforward formula.
 And it is also, as it happens, quite interesting - especially if you, like me, have always sort of wondered exactly how that worked.
 So sit back, relax, and let's take a look at the insides of the game.
 Or, well, if you don't care about the insides of the game, you can always skip down to the basic summary of how capturing is different in R/B/Y.